cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 expected_tag = Finalize(|ad|, |msg|)
 ~~~

-The comparison of the authentication tag `tag` with the expected tag SHOULD be done in constant time.
+The comparison of the input `tag` with the `expected_tag` SHOULD be done in constant time.

 ## The Init Function